CTE Content Areas

 Certain career and technical education courses (referred to as interdisciplinary specialized courses) can, with local approval, be used to count for academic credit as long as the Regents requirement has been met.
 In the case of a math course, an interdisciplinary specialized course (such as accounting or business math) can only count as a third or fourth unit of math.
 Section 100.5(b)(7)(iv) of Commissioner's Regulations allows for this.

 There is a course code for business economics which can be used, at local discretion, to count for the high school half-unit of economics requirement.
-This is allowed by section 100.5(b)(7)(iv).
-In order for it to count for graduation credit, it must meet the social studies standards for economics.
+This is allowed by Part 100.5(a)(6)(ii) of Commissioner’s Regulations.
+In development of courses to be equivalent to the economics requirement for graduation, schools should utilize the New York State Social Studies Standards and the New York State Social Studies Framework in course development.

-New York no longer has specified course sequences that must be used in order to meet this requirement (100.5(b)(7)(v)(c )).
-Five units of any CTE course in any CTE area taught by a certified CTE teacher (agriculture, business, FACS, health science, technology, and trade/technical education) may be used.
+New York no longer has specified course sequences that must be used to meet this requirement (100.5(b)(7)(v)(c )).
+Five units of any CTE course in any CTE area taught by a certified teacher in any of the CTE content areas (agriculture, business, computer science, FACS, health science, technology, and trade/technical education) may be used.
 Most business courses will count, but courses taught out of primary certification may not count.
-Please contact the associate for business education with any school-specific questions.
+Please contact the Office of CTE with any school-specific questions.

 No. Schools must provide opportunities to allow students to pursue a CTE program and/or sequence, but this may be done in any CTE area.